RTHKKona/LoveisintheSchedule/README.md

 * What is this for?

 > This project that I came up with at around August 2022 which entails the development of a scheduling system for the Love is in the Hair local business.
-Through this project my partner and I will be able to utilize React.js, JavaScript, MySQL and website integration functions.
+Through this project, my partner and I will be able to utilize React.js, JavaScript, MySQL and website integration functions.

 * How can I participate?

 > Refer to the contribution section.

+## Planned Features

+> * Develop the frontend for PC and Mobile use
+> * Create a scaling feature for different sized screens for compatibility
+> * Integrate React frontend with MySQL database for data reading and usage
+> * Limit as many possible entrances for SQL injection and anti-DDOS measures
+> * Create a session cancellation feature
+> * Provide both a notification system for the owners and also veto-control if they are unable to work temporarily

 ## Contribution

+* Work in Progress

 ## Known Bugs

+* None so far (Wow)